mattgraham/do-concept/index.md

 ### Question Lead Experience / Order of Events

 This is what majority of my brain power was focused on.
 In conversation with Jesse I mentioned that I had a WordPress install on DigitalOcean and mentioned that I was using the $5 server unit.
 The response was, "If we had talked you we would have told you to use the $10 server".
-I would have made that change, had I have known.
+I would have made that change, had I known.

 I would change the build process to ask the questions in the order that can help DigitalOcean 'recommend' the right server.